Delft, Western Cape

-Delft is a township on the outskirts of Cape Town, South Africa.
-It is situated next to the Cape Town International Airport, Belhar, Blue Downs, Ikwezi Park, Mandalay,Luzuko, Phillipi East and Site C, Khayelitsha.
-It is known for its recreational events, youth empowerment organizations such as Enkosi Foundation and the community has establish a motherbody organisation, the Delft Community Development Forum.
+Delft is a residential area in the Northern Suburbs of Cape Town, South Africa.
+It is situated next to the Cape Town International Airport, Belhar, and Blue Downs.
+It is known for its recreational events and youth empowerment organizations such as the Enkosi Foundation.
+The community has established a motherbody organisation called the Delft Community Development Forum.
 Delft is a community that consists of numerous government built housing projects such as the N2 Gateway.
-In 2022 Deft was the fastest growing community in Cape Town.
+In 2022 Delft was the fastest growing community in Cape Town.

 History

 Delft was established in 1989.
 It is a rapidly expanding community found within District D: Tygerberg.
 This community was originally established as an integrated service land project for 'coloureds' and 'blacks'.

 Geography and demographics

-Delft is situated approximately 34 km east of Cape Town, and approximately 7.5 km from Bellville.
+Delft is situated approximately 26 km east of Cape Town Central Business District, and approximately 7.5 km from Bellville.
 It was established to be one of Cape Town's first mixed race township including coloured and black residents.
 In 2000, it had a population between 25,000 and 92,000 inhabitants.

 According to the 2011 census, Delft was 51% Coloured and 46% Black African with 3% "other".
 The dominant first languages are Afrikaans and Xhosa while English is widely used as second language.
 The majority of residents have not finished their matric.
 Official unemployment levels are at about 43% (although unofficially, this might be much higher).

 Much of Delft consists of government housing projects.
 The newest projects are the Symphony which is the main part of the N2 Gateway Pilot Project as well as Temporary Relocation Areas (TRAs) such as Tsunami and the Symphony Way TRA.